brad-igercich/mids-207-summer-final-project-group-2/README.md

 ### **Conclusions:**
 * The Baseline Model resulted in overfitting to the training data, with a 99% training accuracy and 88% testing accuracy.
 This model also resulted in lower Recall for 'No Tumor' and 'Meningioma' classes.
-* Hybrid Model: Pre-Trained CNN + Transformer Layer performed best with 98% training accuracy and 96% testing accuracy.
+* Hybrid Model: Pre-Trained CNN + Transformer Layer performed best with 98% training accuracy and 96% testing accuracy (minimal overfitting).
-* The Hybrid Model improved 'Meningioma' Recall, 'No Tumor' Recall, and F1 Scores for all classes.
+* The Hybrid Model also improved 'Meningioma' Recall, 'No Tumor' Recall, and F1 Scores for all classes.
-* Despite advancements, the Hybrid Model still struggled to correctly predict the presence of 'Meningioma' when compared to other classes, with a Recall of 91% and an F1 score of 93%.
+* Despite advancements, the Hybrid Model still struggled the most when predicting the presence of 'Meningioma' when compared to other classes, with a Recall of 91% and an F1 score of 93%.

 ### **Contributions:**